-Midlothian Council holds a 5.5% shareholding in Lothian Buses plc, a company incorporated in January 1986 under the terms of the Transport Act 1985 to operate buses in the City of Edinburgh and its surrounding area.
+Midlothian Council holds a 5.5% shareholding in Lothian Buses Ltd, a company incorporated in January 1986 under the terms of the Transport Act 1985 to operate buses in the City of Edinburgh and its surrounding area.

-The valuation basis for the Council's shareholding (350,000 £1 ordinary shares) is calculated as net share of equity attributable to equity holders in line with the published results of Lothian Buses.
+The valuation basis for the Council's shareholding (350,000 £1 ordinary shares) at 31 March 2021 is calculated as the net share of equity attributable to equity holders, excluding the IAS 19 Pension Asset/Liability, in line with the published results for the year ended 31 December 2020.
+The valuation at 31